gneu77/rx-signals/docs/rx-signals_start.md

 ```

 Adding and getting behaviors is type-safe, that is the type is encoded in the identifier.
+When you call `getBehavior` you're not just getting a piped observable of whatever you added as behavior-source.
+We will see later why this is important.

 Let's add some behaviors:
 ```typescript